WinPlay02/GitCraft/readme.md

                                repositories with unwanted mixed mappings or
                                straight up refuse to work as some versions in the target repository may be missing.
+      --patch-lvt            Generates local variable tables of the Minecraft jars for versions where they were stripped during obfuscation.
       --refresh              Refreshes the decompilation by deleting old decompiled artifacts and restarting.
 This may be useful, if the decompiler has been updated or